Z1R343L/Undertale-RPG/README.md

 An Undertale RPG Discord bot to fight monsters, bosses, level up and duel with other players.

-This open-source code is for contribution, and educational purpose only, if you want to play with the bot, use the command `u?invite` or [click here](https://discord.com/api/oauth2/authorize?client_id=815153881217892372&permissions=388160&scope=bot)
+This open-source code is for contribution, and educational purpose only, if you want to play with the bot, use the command `/invite` or [click here](https://discord.com/api/oauth2/authorize?client_id=815153881217892372&permissions=388160&scope=bot)

 ## Contributing